ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/resolvers.md

 </ExampleTabs.Schema>
 </ExampleTabs>

+Hot Chocolate will correctly instantiate the service, depending on its lifetime.
+A scoped service for example is only instantiated once per request and this instance is injected into all resolvers used during the request.

 ## IHttpContextAccessor

 The [IHttpContextAccessor](https://docs.microsoft.com/dotnet/api/microsoft.aspnetcore.http.ihttpcontextaccessor) allows us to access the [HttpContext](https://docs.microsoft.com/dotnet/api/microsoft.aspnetcore.http.httpcontext) of the current request from within our resolvers.
 This is useful, if we for example need to set a header or cookie.